 Surviving the Information Age is a historical artifact — a document that describes, in unique detail, the experience of a generation with technology, long before that technology had a chance to mature and cause massive global change.

-Click here to grab it on Amazon.com for your Kindle!
+Click here to grab it on Amazon.com in print or for Kidnel!

 Click here to grab it for your iPhone or Ipad with iBooks!